 When and where do Bolton Air Cadets meet?

-We meet twice a week on Tuesdays and Fridays (currently varied due to Covid-restrictions), during which cadets are able to take part in many activities, as well as planning for additional ones.
+We meet twice a week on Tuesdays and Fridays (currently newly enrolled cadets meet on Thursdays and Fridays), during which cadets are able to take part in many activities, as well as planning for additional ones.
 There are also numerous weekend events and activities, provided by the Squadrons.

 Additional activities are organised by the Wing, North Region and the Corps.
 These can take place at RAF Stations, Defence Training Establishments and even abroad and can last a lot longer than just a weekend.